American Stories: A History of the United States, Combined Volume, 4th edition

 Use flashcards and other study tools in your eTextbook

 Listen on the go

-American Stories help you to see beyond the assortment of facts that make up US history so you can truly understand the story of our nation.
-This title presents coverage of the dilemmas, choices, and decisions made by the American people, as well as their leaders, that helped shape America.
+American Stories: A History of the United States presents an accessible exploration of America's rich, complex past.
+Authors H. W. Brands, T. H. Breen, Ariela Gross and R. Hal Williams look beyond the assortment of facts that make up US history to help you truly understand the story of our nation.
+This streamlined, powerful narrative explores the dilemmas, choices and decisions made by the American people, as well as by their leaders, that helped shape America.

 Published by Pearson (July 14th 2021) - Copyright © 2018